|

 days.
 We've found that 250 km is pretty much the limit for

-the mountains.
+the Himalayas.
 Although there is not much vehicle traffic,

 "life" lives on these roads and there will be